nus-cs2103/website-base/admin/project-deliverables.md

 Response Labels:
 * `response.Accepted`: You accept it as a bug.
+* `response.NotInScope`: It is a valid issue but not something the team should be penalized for e.g., it was not related to features delivered in v1.4.
 * `response.Rejected`: What tester treated as a bug is in fact the expected behavior. {{ icon_important_big_red }} The penalty for rejecting a bug using an unjustifiable explanation is higher than the penalty if the same bug was accepted.
 You can reject bugs that you inherited from AB4.
 * `response.CannotReproduce`: You are unable to reproduce the behavior reported in the bug after multiple tries.
 * `response.IssueUnclear`: The issue description is not clear.
+Don't post comments asked the tester to give more info.
+The tester will not be able to see those comments because the bug reports are anonymized.

 </box>
 </div>

 * If applicable, **decide the type of bug**.
-Bugs without `type-` are considered `type-FunctionalityBug` by default (which are liable to a heavier penalty):
+Bugs without `type.*` are considered `type.FunctionalityBug` by default (which are liable to a heavier penalty).

 <div class="indented">
 <box>

 Bug Type Labels:
+* `type.FeatureFlaw`: some functionality missing from a feature delivered in v1.4 in a way that the feature becomes less useful to the intended target user for normal usage. i.e., the feature is not 'complete'.
+In other words, an acceptance testing bug that falls within the scope of v1.4 features.
+These issues are counted against the 'depth and completeness' of the feature.
-* `type.FunctionalityBug` : the bug is a flaw in how the product works.
+* `type.FunctionalityBug`: the bug is a flaw in how the product works.
-* `type.DocumentationBug` : the bug is in the documentation.
+* `type.DocTypo`: A minor spelling/grammar error in the documentation.
+Does not affect the user.
+* `type.DocumentationBug`: A flaw in the documentation that can potentially affect the user %%e.g., a missing step, a wrong instruction%%

 </box>
 </div>